oyron/metrics-docs/content/content.md

 </style>

 #### EDC 2022
-# Metrics and Monitoring Workshop
+# Metrics and Monitoring in Radix
+## 4 hour workshop 🪚🔨

 ---